marmelab/awesome-rest/README.md

 * [Apigee](https://apigee.com) - Apigee is the leading provider of API technology and services for enterprises and developers.
 * [3scale](https://www.3scale.net/) - Nginx based API gateway to integrate internal and external API services with 3scale's API Management Platform.
 * [Assertible](https://assertible.com) - Continuously test and monitor your APIs after deployments and across environments.
+* [Keploy](https://keploy.io/) - Open-source tool for generating API and integration tests with deterministic mocks from real traffic.
 * [Moesif](https://www.moesif.com) - API Analytics for Debugging, Monitoring, and Usage Tracking for RESTful and GraphQL.
 * [Beeceptor](https://beeceptor.com/) - An HTTP inspecting, mocking and proxing service.
 Gives named endpoints for creating mock API endpoints and simulate responses.
 * [Apitally](https://apitally.io) - Analytics, request logging and monitoring for REST APIs with a focus on simplicity and data privacy.